ourPLCC/plcc/README.md

 - License: [GPLv3.0 or higher](LICENSE)
 - Need help?
 [Chat with us on Discord](https://discord.gg/EVtNSxS9E2).
 - Report a problem or request a feature?
 [Open an issue](https://github.com/ourPLCC/plcc/issues).
+- Want to contribute?
+Start with our [Contributing guide](docs/Contributing.md).
+- [Download the PLCC paper](docs/PLCC-paper.pdf) that started it all.

 ## Quick Start